Juniper/wistar/docs/junos_space_17_1R1_install.rst

   Choose the type of node to be installed [S/F] S

 5. Select **1** to configure IPv4 attributes.
 When prompted to enter a new IPv4 address, ensure the address belongs to your external LAN that your laptop uses to connect to the Wistar server.
+The network in this example is 10.1.0.0/24 with my gateway set as 10.1.0.1.

 ::